History of Derby County F.C. (1884–1967): Promotion and the first golden era (1924–1939)

 Goals were very much a feature of the following season too, as the signing of Sammy Crooks, who went on to be one of Derby's greatest ever players, from Durham City for just £300 in April 1927, alongside the continued goalscoring exploits of Harry Bedford, saw Derby hit 96 goals (their highest ever total in a top flight season), including 6 against Blackburn Rovers and 7 against Cardiff City.
 However, once again, there defence was far from watertight, and an against column of 83 saw them finish the 1927–28 First Division season in 4th, though it was still the club's highest league finish in 30 years.
-Jobey bought in Jack Barker for £200 from Denaby United in May 1928 to reinforce the backline, but Barker, a commanding presence throughout his time at Derby and who went on to gain 11 England caps, was more interested in attacking and the habit of Derby's goalscoring exploits being undermined by their defence continued over the into the 1928–29 season, where they recorded a 6th-placed finish.
-A new record attendance was also set when 30, 651 turned up to watch a 1–2 home defeat by Huddersfield Town on Boxing Day 1928.
+Jobey bought in Jack Barker for £200 from Denaby United in May 1928 to reinforce the backline, but Barker, a commanding presence throughout his time at Derby and who went on to gain 11 England caps, was more interested in attacking and the habit of Derby's goalscoring exploits being undermined by their defence continued into the 1928–29 season, where they recorded a 6th-placed finish.
+A new record attendance was also set when 30,651 turned up to watch a 1–2 home defeat by Huddersfield Town on Boxing Day 1928.

 Derby equalled the closest they had ever come to that point of winning the league in the 1929–30 First Division season, when they finished 2nd, though they were ten points behind leaders Sheffield Wednesday.
 Despite scoring 90 goals, 30 of which came from Harry Bedford – equalling the club record set by Alf Bentley 20 years before – they conceded 82, and had to settle for the runners-up spot.
 The season saw Sammy Crooks gain the first of his 26 England Caps in a 5–2 victory over Scotland at Wembley.
 Crooks made 26 appearances for England in the inter-war years, a record only exceeded by Arsenal's Eddie Hapgood.